NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Especially the use of TCP or DNS Cookies for the reports, which can be enforced by the monitoring agent to make it harder to falsify the source address of error reports.

-## Workload increase {#security-workload}

-Dry-run resolvers need to do some extra work when encountered with a validation failure in a dry-run zone.
-They would need to send a DNS Error Report out and restart validation ignoring the dry-run DSes of the zone.

-Restarting the validation can lead to double the validation effort for use cases where the zone was already using DNSSEC, i.e., real DSes next to dry-run DSes.
-Dry-run resolver implementations need to consider this and allow for the same validation limits regardless if the validation is for a real DNSSEC or a dry-run DNSSEC zone, or a zone combining both.

-Keeping (and resetting) the same validation limits is crucial for failure reporting as it will realistically reflect the same behavior (and fail for the same reasons) as with non-dry-run resolvers.
-Furthermore, not imposing different limits on a dry-run resolver will not hamper the real DNSSEC part of the zone when fallback from dry-run needs to happen.
-The real DNSSEC part of the zone will have the chance to validate under the same workload limits and any previous dry-run validation workload will not result in manifested DNSSEC errors due to premature exhaustion of validation limits for example.

-Thus, on dry-run validation failures the validation workload limits MUST be reset and allow for the same workload limits when restarting validation.

 # IANA Considerations